pallets-eco/flask-classful/docs/index.rst

 ============ ================================

 .. note::
-    One important thing to note, is that `FlaskView` does not type your parameters, so if you want or need them you'll need to define the route yourself using the `@route` decorator.
+    One important thing to note is that `FlaskView` supports `type hints in your parameters in Python 3 <#type-hints-support-for-python-3>`_, and if you want or need them in Python 2, you'll need to define the route yourself using the `@route` decorator.

 Sometimes that you need to use `my-view` instead of default `my_view` generated route, you can use `method_dashified` attribute when defining the view class or when registering the view with the